Where did I go: Chicago, Illinois, USA

 Saturday – 4th July

-0300: Suddenly awoken by a noise that sound a lot like gunshots – it carries on.
+0300: Suddenly woken by a noise that sound a lot like gunshots – it carries on.
 I take a quick peek out of our 29th floor window.
 Somebody is setting off fire works on the other side of the river.
 Grrrr!
-How uncivilised!
 Back to sleep.

 0915: Started our city tour with the big tour trolley company.
 Along the way we see many famous Chicago landmarks and start to put names to the buildings we saw yesterday.
 The Wrigley building, the Water tower, John Hancock building, Drake hotel and many others.